Send money to more than 200 countries quickly and securely.

-Send funds to more than 200 countries and territories around the world with a MoneyGram international money transfer.
+Send funds to more than 200 countries and territories around the world.

 - Pick up cash within minutes.

-- Send a transfer from one of the 350,000 MoneyGram locations around the globe.
+- Send a transfer from one of the roughly 350,000 MoneyGram locations around the globe.

 - Bank deposit available directly into your or the receiver's account.

 - Mobile wallet deposit available.

 Whether sending or receiving money, you have multiple options to choose from to help make the transfer process as easy as possible.
-Transfers can be sent online or by visiting one of the provider’s 40,000 locations in the United States.
+Transfers can be sent online or by visiting one of the provider’s almost 40,000 locations in the United States.

 MoneyGram is best for:

 - One-off transfers.
 MoneyGram does not offer forward contracts or limit orders.

 - Paying with cash.
 Many money transfer providers don’t allow you to pay for your transaction with cash.
 With MoneyGram, you have multiple options for paying for your transfer.

 - Cash pickup.
 Your recipient can pick up your cash at any one of MoneyGram’s 350,000 locations.